View from kitchen table looking out to patio

 Another important thing to be aware of specifically in this section is the one that covers the interest rate changes during adjustments.
 You’ll see caps for the amount of the first change and any subsequent changes, along with a lifetime cap on the amount the interest rate can increase or decrease.

-At the top of the next page, you’ll see well the information for your lender including the name and licensing.
+Next, you’ll see the information for your lender including the name and licensing.
 Name and licensing information will also be included for your loan officer.
 There will also be email and phone contact information.

-You can use the final page of the Loan Estimate to see how much you’ll pay in principal, interest, mortgage insurance and more over the course of 5 years.
+You can use the final portion of the Loan Estimate to see how much you’ll pay in principal, interest, mortgage insurance and more over the course of 5 years.

 It shows your annual percentage rate (APR), which will be higher than your interest rate, because it takes into account not only your interest rate, but any points, mortgage broker fees and any other charges you pay to get your loan.